EngrMikolo/wellnite_project/README.md

 # wellnite_project REST API Gateway + microservices

-This project is a [monorepo](https://gomonorepo.org/) containing a REST API gateway with TCP back-end microservices all written using the NestJS Framework and TypeScript.
+This project contains a REST API gateway with TCP back-end microservices all written using the NestJS Framework and TypeScript.

 ## Layers